-Research for this project was sponsored by the Division of Facility and Site Decommissioning Projects, U.S. Department of Energy, under Contract No. DE-AC05-84OR21400 with Martin Marietta Energy Systems, Inc. The authors wish to acknowledge the support of J. E. Baublitz, Acting Director, Office of Remedial Action and Waste Technology; J. J. Fiore, Director, Division of Facility and Site Decommissioning Projects; and members of their staffs.
-The authors also appreciate the contributions of J. L. Rich, S. W. Hawthorne, B. C. Littleton, and L. J. Jeffers of the Publications Division; M. S. Uziel of the Environmental Information Systems Group; B. S. Ellis, D. A. Roberts, and T. R. Stewart of the Measurement Applications and Development Group; and W. H. Shinpaugh of Don Stone Associates for participation in the collection, analyses, editing, and reporting of data for this survey.
+Research for this project was sponsored by the Division of Facility and Site Decommissioning Projects, U.S. Department of Energy, under Contract No. DE-AC05-840R21400 with Martin Marietta Energy Systems, Inc. The authors wish to acknowledge the support of J. E. Baublitz, Acting Director, Office of Remedial Action and Waste Technology; J. J. Fiore, Director, Division of Facility and Site Decommissioning Projects; and members of their staffs.
+The authors also appreciate the contributions of J. L. Rich, S. W. Hawthorne, B. C. Littleton, and L. J. Jeffers of the Publications Division; M. S. Uziel of the Environmental Information Systems Group; and B. S. Ellis, D. A. Roberts, and T. R. Stewart of the Measurement Applications and Development Group for participation in the collection, analyses, editing, and reporting of data for this survey.